9 frugal landscapers and gardeners share their secrets for how to landscape on the cheap

 I recently made a stepping-stone path in our yard, absolutely free.
 First, I measured the area and estimated how many "steps" I'd need.
 Then, I drove around to various construction sites in our area.
 Wherever I'd see broken-up chunks of concrete, I'd stop and ask if I could take a few of the smaller pieces.
 I looked for pieces that had a flat side, and were roughly about a foot square.
 Within three days, I had enough chunks to start my project!

 Next, I laid the chunks out in the desired path.
 For each one I dug about two feet down, so that the flat top is flush with the ground.
 It takes a little patience to get each step level, but the results are rewarding.
 I finished the edges of my new path off with pea gravel and sprinkled it with pretty marbles and colored stones.
 Now I get comments all the time on my lovely, homemade path.
-Similar stones cost around $2 to $3 each, so I saved about $60!
+Similar landscape rocks and stones cost around $2 to $3 each, so I saved about $60!

-A great way to make a path is to use newspaper and mulch.
+A great way to make a path is to use newspaper mulch.
 I saved all of our newspapers for a couple of months and called the local tree trimming company to deliver wood chips.
 They love to get rid of the chips.
 I made a path with the newspapers and then I spread the mulch.
 The paper helps to prevent weeds.
 The next year, I began buying stones to place in the middle of the mulch to make it look even better and also easier to walk on.
-I bought two stones per week.
+I bought two cheap landscape stones per week.
 Now, it looks like a foot path on a hiking trail.

 For cheap landscaping, get to know someone in your area who has a beautifully landscaped yard and ask a lot of questions.
 Most people with mature gardens have tons of plants to give away free for the digging.
 My friend is starting up a cottage garden and I gave her about 25 plants that I dug up from my garden and I have more she can dig up when she is ready.
 She is saving a least $100 in plants.
 A mature garden needs to be thinned out sometimes.

-For a cheap pathway, you can use plain cement pavers with a ground cover grown in between.
+For a cheap pathway, you can use plain cement pavers with a cheap ground cover grown in between.
 I made a patio area with two different colors in a checkerboard pattern and put "snow in summer" in between.
 I also saw a beautiful path in a book made up of broken up driveway cement.
 They laid it down like flagstone and had the same effect without the expense.

-As far as ground cover, it will make a difference where you live, what kind of sun you get and what kind of moisture.
+As far as cheap ground cover ideas, it will make a difference where you live, what kind of sun you get and what kind of moisture.
 That's where a knowledgeable neighbor will come in handy.
 Also, visit a local nursery and ask a lot of questions.
 They can let you know what works and what doesn't work.
 Otherwise, you can kill a lot of plants putting them in the wrong place.
 For the best look with plants, plant multiples of the same plant together to get a mass of one color.

 When you move into a new home, hold a simple housewarming party with a garden theme.
 On the invitation say, "No gifts please, but we'd love to have your garden cuttings or transplants!"
 People won't feel obligated, but instead, they will feel good about being able to share their horticultural wealth.
 (Plus, it gives them the needed "push" to divide the plants they'd been meaning to anyway!)
 When I moved into my house as a single mom, I received hostas, a climbing mandevilla and some daylilies this way!